bazelbuild/bazel/site/en/docs/aquery.md

 #### `--include_file_write_contents, default=false` {:#include-file-write-contents}

-Include file contents for the `actions.write()` action.
-The file contents is returned in the `file_contents` field with `--output=`xxx`proto`.
+Include file contents for the `actions.write()` action and the contents of the manifest file for the `SourceSymlinkManifest` action The file contents is returned in the `file_contents` field with `--output=`xxx`proto`.
 With `--output=text`, the output has
 ```